 RECENTLY IN MEDIA:

+In this article (11/2021) here I’m interviewed with a Producer Hanna Virolainen on the protocol and making of intimate scenes in ‘Den Svavelgula himlen’.
+Here’s my interview (10/2021) about the recently published guide for working with an Intimacy Coordinator.
+Image published a wonderful article (06/2021) on movie kisses and interviewed me and some fantastic colleagues from behind and in front of the camera.
 Finland’s largest cinema magazine Episodi featured intimacy coordination (5/21) and wrote a fantastic article here on the safety requirements and the creative input of the IC’s.
 In this article in the theatre industry magazine Teatteri&Tanssi+Sirkus, I was discussing the need for intimacy education across the performance arts.
+I was asked to comment on the level of harassment and bullying on set and the research conducted.
 I was recently interviewed about my work at Finnish national broadcasting company YLE here and at Hufvudstadsbladet here, at Svenska Yle here as well as in the Finnish newspaper Helsingin Sanomat on the New Role in Film & TV: and in the current affairs magazine Suomen Kuvalehti: Finland’s first Intimacy Coordinator; in the arts & culture trade union paper Meteli: On Intimacy Coordinating: on Post MeToo in actor training on a UCA blog and on the Role of the intimacy coordinator in a Finnish newspaper Savon Sanomat.

 My interview on illusions of intimacy with Katja Ståhl at Radio Nostalgia, now available here as a podcast.